 You post a lot of content on your Instagram page.
 Are you trying to grow your following and become “an Influencer”?

-Haha yeah, I have been posting a lot recently; I try to upload something most days if possible!
-The positive side is that it gets me out skating more; I recently bought a Go Pro Max 360 camera, and it’s been fun going out filming with that most days, and it’s easy to get footage!
+Haha, yeah, I have been posting a lot recently; I try to upload something most days if possible!
+The positive side is that it gets me out skating more; I recently bought a Go Pro Max 360 camera, and it’s been fun filming with that most days, and it’s easy to get footage!
 They even shared one of my videos, which was cool; every little bit helps get blading out to the masses.
 The negative side is that it can be time-consuming at times.
-I wouldn’t say I’m trying to be an “influencer” I don’t really like that term.
+I wouldn’t say I’m trying to be an “influencer.”
+I wouldn’t say I like that term.
 I would say I’m just going out having fun on my skates, capturing some of it, and if that happens to motivate someone to pick up some blades or even get up off the sofa and go out, then to me, that’s amazing!
-So I suppose that I’m trying to influence people to get out and skate, but I’m not purposely trying to be an “influencer” I don’t know if that even makes sense, haha!
+So I suppose I’m trying to influence people to get out and skate, but I’m not purposely trying to be an “influencer.”
+I don’t know if that even makes sense, haha!

 That Grab over the hip.

-You are a licensed skate coach, when did you get certified and with who?
+You are a licensed skate coach; when did you get certified, and with whom?